Alexander Nübel

-Alexander Nübel (born 30 September 1996) is a German professional footballer who plays as a goalkeeper for club VfB Stuttgart, on loan from Bayern Munich, and the Germany national team.
+Alexander Nübel (/de/; born 30 September 1996) is a German professional footballer who plays as a goalkeeper for Süper Lig club Beşiktaş and the Germany national team.

 Club career

 Early years

 Nübel grew up in Salzkotten-Tudorf in East Westphalia, and began playing football at TSV Tudorf.
 In 2005 he moved to the youth department of SC Paderborn, where he was initially active as an outfield player until under-14 level.
 Initially with Paderborn, he moved up to the professional squad for the 2014–15 season, but remained inactive throughout the season.